Frank J. Kelley: Blunders

-Kelley never aspired for the governorship, which position he deemed to be weaker than the attorney general.
+Kelley never aspired for the governorship, which position he deemed to be weaker than the attorney general's office.

 Personal life and death

 His wife, Nancy, died due to complications from a brain aneurysm in October 2015.
 Kelley had three children from his first marriage.
 In later life he wintered in Naples, Florida, and lived the rest of the year at his home in Haslett, Michigan.
 He died in March 2021 in a nursing home in Florida at the age of 96.
 Kelley's remains are to be cremated and his ashes interred on Mackinac Island.
 He is survived also by one grandson.

 Legacy

 The Michigan State University College of Law has established the Frank J. Kelley Institute of Ethics in his name.

 In 1998, the State Bar of Michigan created the Frank J. Kelley Distinguished Public Service Award and named him its first recipient.
 "This award recognizes extraordinary governmental service by a member of the State Bar of Michigan."

 On October 24, 2013, the walkway in Lansing between the Michigan State Capitol and the Hall of Justice was named the Frank J. Kelley Walkway.
 As Kelley himself stoically observed in 2013: "Most of this stuff is done posthumously.
 I'm just lucky to have lived to the ripe old age."

 In 2015, Wayne State University Press published his autobiography, titled The People's Lawyer: The Life and Times of Frank J. Kelley, the Nation's Longest Serving Attorney General.
 Kelley's co-author was syndicated political columnist Jack Lessenberry.
 Lessenberry wrote that Kelly began in "the rollicking days of Prohibition", and with inspiration from John, Bobby and Teddy Kennedy, "went on to essentially invent consumer and environmental protection in the state of Michigan", and "crusaded for civil rights and equal representation before it was popular to do so."

 Michigan Governor Gretchen Whitmer ordered the lowering to half staff of U.S. and Michigan flags within the Michigan State Capitol Complex and on all public places in honor of his service.